 When people are not able to attend worship and other functions in the parish, our Pastoral Care Ministry helps keep their connection vital.
 We provide phone calls, visits, and cards to those not able to leave their homes.
 We take Holy Communion to those who wish to receive the Sacrament and keep them informed about activities and how other members are faring.

 Our priest also participates in providing this important care to members of our community.

-Our Bereavement Support Group meets the first Thursday of each month at 2pm in the Knapp Room.
+Our Bereavement Support Group meets on the first Thursday of each month at 2 pm in the Knapp Room.
 We invite any person who is experiencing a significant loss to join us.
 Each session provides opportunities for sharing, information on grieving and support from others who have experienced loss.

 Believing that all we have is a gift from God is central to our faith journey at St. Mark's.
 To that end, our Stewardship Committee helps remind us of the need to offer thanks to God, and to give back to God a portion of our time, our energies, and our resources.
 We prefer to be honest about the fact that it takes a great deal of our time, talent and money to keep our ministries going.

 We also have made a commitment to our environment and have set policies and practices to limit our carbon footprint on the planet.

 It was the vision and mission of the Rector and Vestry of St. Mark's in 1972 to establish decent, safe housing for low income seniors.

 The Rector and other members of the congregation serve on the Governing Board.